2006 Hungarian Grand Prix: Race

-Button won the race despite beginning in 14th place through relentless driving with de la Rosa scoring his first podium with second place, and Heidfeld getting BMW Sauber's first podium with 3rd.
+Button won the race despite beginning in 14th place through relentless driving with de la Rosa scoring his only career's podium with second place, and Heidfeld getting BMW Sauber's first podium with 3rd.
 Debutant driver Robert Kubica finished in seventh place and would have scored two points, but was later disqualified as his car was found to be underweight due to excessive tyre wear.
 This coincidentally meant that Michael Schumacher earned a point despite not finishing, as he was elevated to 8th place in the final results.

+Post-race

+In a 2020 watch along of the race on Sky Sports F1 with Jenson Button, Anthony Davidson and Andrew Shovlin then BBC Radio 5 Live Formula One commentator David Croft said "In the BBC 5 live commentary box in my first season in Formula One after starting the day doing a piece on our breakfast show where they said has Jenson Button got any chance of winning and I said no, no chance what so ever.
+At this stage (15 laps to go) I'm getting irked because they keep asking me to get a score flash for the football or the rugby or the cricket as used to do on 5 Live and I'm like no we got to stick with this Jenson Button can win this race and they finally came over into the talkback, my producer saying no more interruptions Crofty, take it to the chequered flag, bring him home."